Marjane Satrapi

 Marjane Satrapi (/fr/; مرجان ساتراپی /fa/; (Note: The /[-e]/ is the izāfa, which is a grammatical marker linking two words together.
-It is not indicated in writing, and is not part of the name itself, but is pronounced in Persian language when a first and last name are used together.) born 22 November 1969) is a French-Iranian graphic novelist, cartoonist, illustrator, film director, and children's book author.
-Her best-known works include the graphic novel Persepolis and its film adaptation, the graphic novel Chicken with Plums, Woman, Life, Freedom and the Marie Curie biopic Radioactive.
+It is not indicated in writing, and is not part of the name itself, but is pronounced in Persian language when a first and last name are used together.)
+21 September 1969 – 3 June 2026) was an Iranian and French comic book author, film director, and children's book author.
+Her best-known works include the graphic novel Persepolis and its film adaptation; the graphic novel Chicken with Plums; Woman, Life, Freedom; and the Marie Curie biopic Radioactive.

-Biography
+The success of Persepolis established Satrapi as one of the most widely read Iranian authors in the world, and her role in co-directing the film adaptation led to her becoming the first woman to be nominated for an Academy Award for Best Animated Feature.

 Early life

-Satrapi was born in Rasht, Iran, where she spent her first twenty days before the family moved to Tehran, where she grew up in an upper-middle class Iranian family and attended the French-language school Lycée Razi.
+Satrapi was born on 21 September 1969 in Rasht, northwestern Iran, where she spent her first 20 days before the family moved to Tehran, where she grew up in an upper-middle class Iranian family and attended the French-language Razi High School.

 Both her parents were politically active and supported leftist causes against the monarchy of the last Shah.
-Her maternal great-grandfather, Nasser-al-Din Shah, was the Persian emperor from 1848 to 1896.
-Satrapi has mentioned that her maternal grandfather was once the governor of Gilan.
-When the Iranian Revolution took place in 1979, her parents had to undergo the rule of the Islamic fundamentalists who had taken power.
+According to Satrapi, her maternal great-grandfather was Naser al-Din Shah Qajar, the shah of Iran from 1848 to 1896.
+Satrapi said her maternal grandfather was once the governor of Gilan province.
+Her early years overlapped with a significant era in Iranian history.
+After the Iranian Revolution in 1979, her parents lived under the rule of the Islamic fundamentalists who had taken power.
+At nine years old, Satrapi observed the 1979 Iranian Revolution, which significantly altered the nation's political and social environment.
+The difference between her life in Iran and her time spent overseas shaped her artistic expression.

 During her youth, Satrapi was exposed to the growing brutalities of the various regimes.
-Many of her family and friends were persecuted, arrested, and murdered.
-She found a hero in her paternal uncle, Anoosh, who had been a political prisoner and lived in exile in the Soviet Union for a time.
-Satrapi greatly admired her uncle, and he in turn doted on her, treating her more as a daughter than a niece.
-Once back in Iran, Anoosh was arrested again and sentenced to death.
-Anoosh was only allowed one visitor the night before his execution, and he requested Satrapi.
-His body was buried in an unmarked grave in the Evin Prison.
+Many of her family and friends were persecuted, arrested, and murdered by the regime's enforcers.
+She greatly admired her paternal uncle, Anushirvan Ebrahimi.
+In turn, he doted on her and treated her more as a daughter than a niece.
+According to Marjane, uncle Anoosh (as she called him) had previously joined Fereydun Ebrahimi in Azerbaijan.
+After the Azerbaijan People's Government collapsed, he became a political prisoner and spent time in exile in the Soviet Union.
+Upon his return to Iran, Ebrahimi was arrested again in 1982 and sentenced to death; he requested Satrapi when allowed to select a single visitor the night before his execution.
+His body was buried in an unmarked grave at the Evin Prison.